Skip to the article content

 Most of the upgrade will go underground

 Around 90 per cent of the FTTN to FTTP nbn network upgrade is expected to involve a new underground build.
-This means we’ll be carrying out more than 1,500 kilometres of civil works in road reserves and public spaces.
+This means we’ll be carrying out a significant amount of civil works in road reserves, public spaces and front yards.

 Why underground?
 We conducted feasibility trials in Canberra that revealed underground builds are more efficient and less disruptive to residents.
 Plus, it means we can minimise accessing private properties.